Daring-Crypto-Ventures/DCV-policy/Terms of Service/hodl-totals/EN-Terms-of-Service.md

 # Terms & Conditions

 These Terms and Conditions (“Terms”) are a legal agreement between Daring Crypto Ventures LLC, the owners and creators of HODL Totals herein known as “DCV”, and the person or entity agreeing to the terms herein (“Customer”, “You” or “you”).
-By using or accessing any part of HODL Totals (the “Service”), You agree that You have read, understand, and agree to be bound by all of the terms and conditions contained herein.
+By using or accessing any part of HODL Totals (the “Service”), such as by installing the HODL Totals Add-on, you accept these conditions.
+You agree that You have read, understand, and agree to be bound by all of the terms and conditions contained herein.
 PLEASE READ THESE TERMS CAREFULLY BEFORE USING THE SERVICE.
-If You do not agree to these Terms, You must not use or access the Service.
+If You do not agree to these Terms, You must not use the Service and must not install the HODL Totals Add-on.
 If You are entering into this Terms on behalf of a company, You represent that You have the authority to bind that company to these Terms.

 Please print and keep a copy of this Agreement.
 If you do not agree to abide by the terms and conditions of this Agreement, please do not become a user of HODL Totals.
 Use of the software constitutes acceptance of this agreement.